History of the Staten Island Railway: Expansion: 1926–1948

-Service scaledowns and the end of B&O operation: 1947–1971
+Service scaledowns, discontinuation of South and North Shore lines, and the end of B&O operation: 1947–1971

-Transfer of ferry service: 1947–1948

 On October 28, 1947, the SIRT filed with the Interstate Commerce Commission (ICC) to get permission to discontinue ferry service between Tottenville and Perth Amboy Ferry Slip in Perth Amboy, New Jersey.
-The SIRT said the abandonment should be permitted because of "the substantial deficits being incurred in operation of the service, which covers a distance of 3,600 feet".
-On the same date, Mayor John Delaney of Perth Amboy created a plan to fight the SIRT's proposal.
-He criticized the railroad for failing to notify the city of its intentions.
-On September 22, 1948, the ICC allowed the SIRT to abandon the ferry, which it had been operating for 88 years.
-On October 16, the ferry operation was transferred to Sunrise Ferries of Elizabeth, New Jersey, which had agreed to lease the railway's ferry facilities at Tottenville and to lease Perth Amboy wharf and dock properties there.
-The schedules and the five-cent fare for the ferry were maintained.
+Nearly a year later, on September 22, 1948, the ICC allowed the SIRT to abandon the ferry.
+The ferry operation was transferred to Sunrise Ferries of Elizabeth, New Jersey on October 16.
 In 1963, Perth Amboy ferry service was discontinued.